Auckland Council bribery, fraud case: Ex-staffer Sundeep Rasila and businessman Sunil Chand admit charges

-A former Auckland Council worker has admitted taking a bribe from a businessman to secure a $150,000 Chinese goods contract.
+A former Auckland Council worker has admitted taking a bribe from a businessman to secure a nearly $150,000 Chinese goods contract.

 The businessman has also pleaded guilty to bribing the former procurement relationship specialist at the council.